jlidw/awesome-AI-for-spatial-interpolation-papers/README.md

 # AI for Spatial Interpolation Papers
-Despite recent developments in spatiotemporal deep learning, most of which have been on time series forecasting and spatiotemporal forecasting problems, far less attention has been paid to spatial/spatiotemporal interpolation.
+Despite recent developments in spatiotemporal deep learning, most of them have been on time series and spatiotemporal forecasting, far less attention has been paid to spatial/spatiotemporal interpolation.

 In this repository, a list of papers (with available codes) related to spatial interpolation is given, which will be updated ASAP once the papers are announced in the corresponding AI conferences/journals.
 Hope this list can help those interested in AI for Spatial/Spatiotemporal Interpolation.